NOTES AS POEMS

 (Dance of Companionship)

-Dance to keep yourself company |
+dance to keep yourself company

-Keep company to the sensation of your weight with your dance |
+to keep company to the sensation of your skin against the floor,

-Dance to keep company to the sensations in your eyes |
+to keep company to the light changing in your eyes,

 (11.2014)